 I know you can’t see past August 1st, but you need to register for your review course.
-The subspecialists LOVE our course because it’s a no-nonsense, streamlined, exam-focused review.
-We offer one course right out of the gate from September 13-17 and then another course from November 15-19.
+The subspecialists LOVE our course because it’s a no-nonsense, stream-lined, exam-focused review.
+We offer one course right out of the gate on September 18-23 and then another course from November 13-18.

-The examination fee of $3275 for the October 20-21 exam is due 7/17/17, but the extended deadline is July 24th.
-Applications for April, 2018, exam are available this month.
+The examination fee of $3275 for the October 20-21 exam is due 7/9/18, but the extended deadline is July 16th.
+Applications for April 2019, exam are available online 9/1/18.
 AOBOG is now limiting the exam to 45 candidates, so they fill up quickly.

 After many years, AOBOG has decided to change not only the traditional ten core topics but also the exam administration.
 Some of the core topics now are very broad, so it’s critical to conduct a thorough review.
-Timed perfectly before your big day is our September 13-17 Review Course for a comprehensive review in just five days.
-For the first time, we are offering an evening session called the “4th Station,” we will give you the skinny on this portion of your exam.
+Timed perfectly before your big day is our September 19-23 Review Course for a comprehensive review in just five days.
 While you’re there, get some face time with one-on-one Mock Oral Exams.
-ABC again is the first in the country to offer a new product designed to help you with the “4th Station” of your exam.
+ABC again is the first in the country to offer a new product designed to help you with the “4th Station” on your exam.
 If you don’t even know what that is, you especially need it!

-If you elect the fast track for the 2018 oral exam, you will begin collecting your cases JULY 1 – nope, that’s not a typo.
+If you elect the fast track for the 2019 oral exam, you will begin collecting your cases JULY 1 – nope, that’s not a typo.
 No rest for the weary.
-Even though you cannot apply for the exam until February 2018, if you wait that long to start collecting your cases, you’re already SEVEN months behind – BIG MISTAKE!
-Call or e-mail ABOG now to at least get the case list software from 2016.
-Historically, the forms remain the same.
-Even if they do change them, it will be a piece of cake to transfer the data.
+Even though you cannot apply for the exam until February 2019, if you wait that long to start collecting your cases, you’re already SEVEN months behind – BIG MISTAKE!

 Don’t fret about details of how to enter the data.
 You’ll change your mind at least a half dozen times before it’s all said and done.
 For all GYN patients, start a habit of collecting H&Ps, operative notes, pathology reports and discharge summaries.
 For all OB patients, keep a file of the prenatal forms, delivery notes, discharge summaries and postpartum notes.
 Don’t worry about the office patients yet.
-Take a stab at entering the data on the case list forms . . . just use your common sense.
+Take a stab at entering the data online . . . just use your common sense.

 The exam is a year away.
 Start saving your pennies.
 Brace yourself – the privilege to sit for this exam will cost about $1500.
 The application and exam fee will be due by October 14th.
 If this is your first time to take the exam and you have historically performed at least average on your CREOG in-service-training exam, then you can sit back and enjoy the summer.
 For most of you, it’s a hectic time anyway, with everyone moving up in rank.

-The exam is almost a year away or April 23-28, 2018.
+The exam is almost a year away or April 29 May 4, 2019.
 What’s the hurry?
 Time to kick back and soak in the summer rays, right?
-Right, as long as you’ve consistently scored > 200 on your CREOG in-service training exam.
-If at any time during your residency you scored < 200 on your CREOG in-service training exam or you failed your board exam, you need to take some time off to recharge your batteries.
+Right, as long as you’ve consistently scored > 200 on your CREOG in-service-training exam.
+If at any time during your residency you scored < 200 on your CREOG in-service-training exam or you failed your board exam, you need to take some time off to recharge your batteries.
 However, you need to start strategizing on a study plan.
 Wouldn’t it make the most sense to cover those high yield exam topics?
 Our course syllabus covers 90% of exam topics.
-If you attend the November 15-19 Written Board Prep, you will walk away with the priceless list.
-New this year, candidates will break out in small groups reviewing questions, answers and test methodology.
-Additionally, schedule a free private consult to help you identify error patterns and how to fix them!
-There is also an opportunity to attend our education specialists, Jane and Martin Jolleys’ Test Taking Skills Workshop to learn evidence-based techniques.
+If you attend the November 14-18 Review Course, you will walk away with the priceless list.
+Additionally, our Test Taking Skills Online Course can help you identify error patterns and how to fix them!

 ABOG Maintenance of Certification (MOC)